ARM-software/arm-trusted-firmware/docs/user-guide.md

     -   `tsram` : Trusted SRAM (default option)
     -   `dram`  : Secure region in DRAM (set by the TrustZone controller)

+*   `DETECT_PRE_1_7_0_SCP`: Boolean flag to detect SCP version incompatibility.
+    Version 1.7.0 of the Juno SCP firmware made a non-backwards compatible change to the MTL protocol, used for AP/SCP communication.
+Trusted Firmware no longer supports earlier SCP versions.
+If this option is set to 1 then Trusted Firmware will detect if an earlier version is in use.
+Default is 1.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in